ueffel/caddy-brotli/README.md

 ## Remarks

+Update 2: From Caddy v2.4.0 onwards preferred order is implied by definition order.

 Update: Since Caddy v2.4.0-beta.2 the preferred order of encodings can be set via `prefer` setting.

 > There is currently no way to set a prefered order of content-encodings via